Parrot-Developers/firmwared/README.md

   transitional state, reached by an instance after a *KILL* command has been issued
   soon after, the firmware should reach the *READY* state

+## Implementation details

+### Error handling

+The general rule of thumb is :

+ * most of the time, the return value is for error reporting, a negative errno- compatible value is returned on error, while 0 indicates success.
+ * if a pointer is returned then a NULL return indicates an error iif errno is set to non-zero